Have you ever tried to share a link to your latest blog post and realized it was long, and ugly, and exceeded the Twitter character count?

 Though you install and run this URL shortener yourself, it was built to be lightweight and non-bloated so it’s never a strain on your server’s resources.

-- TinyURL – Best for casual users in need of a quick and easy link shortener solution.
+For casual users who need a quick and easy link shortener solution, consider TinyURL.

 And there you have it!
 The top URL shorteners available right now.
 And the best part is, no matter what your link shortening needs are, there’s a tool to satisfy it.